mozilla-services/syncserver/README.rst

    :target: https://hub.docker.com/r/mozilla/syncserver/

 This is an all-in-one package for running a self-hosted Firefox Sync server.
-It bundles the "tokenserver" project for authentication and the "syncstorage" project for storage, to produce a single stand-alone webapp.
+It bundles the "tokenserver" project for authentication and the "syncstorage-rs" project for storage, to produce a single stand-alone webapp.

 Complete installation instructions are available at: